The compact support property for solutions to stochastic heat equations with stable noise: Stable stochastic integration

 Then the equality

 holds with probability one. \end{lemma}

 Such results are standard and proceed by approximation with simple functions, for which the result is trivial.
 See Theorem 2.6 of Walsh \cite{Walsh} for all the details of the $\LL^2$ theory.
-In view of Proposition~\ref{prop_isometryint}, analogous arguments can be made in the present setting via approximation in $\LL^\alpha(\LL^{\alpha,t})$.
-In Section~\ref{s_properties} we state another stochastic Fubini-type theorem which specifically pertains to solutions of \eqref{e_spde1} and allows a partial relaxation of the integrability assumption.
+In the present setting, analogous arguments can be made via approximation in $\LL^\alpha(\LL^{\alpha,t})$; this is justified, for example, by Proposition~\ref{prop_isometryint}.
+Later we prove another stochastic Fubini theorem, Lemma~\ref{lemma_fubini2}, which specifically pertains to solutions of \eqref{e_spde1} and allows for a partial relaxation of the integrability assumption.

-The following is a version of the dominated convergence theorem and is a consequence of Proposition~\ref{prop_bdg}.
+The following is a version of the dominated convergence theorem.
 We write the lemma for a family of functions indexed by the integers, but it is also true for families with an uncountable index set.